-Project Lead the Way (PLTW)
+Project Lead the Way

-We now award college credit hours for all Project Lead the Way (PLTW) students who successfully complete various PLTW courses in the pre-engineering high school curriculum with at least a grade of “B” in each course.
-Students will be awarded up to a maximum of 7 credit hours towards their degree completion in one of the engineering or engineering technology programs offered by CEET.
+We now award college credit hours for all PLTW students who successfully complete various PLTW courses in the pre-engineering high school curriculum with at least a grade of “B” in each course.
+Students will be awarded up to a maximum of seven credit hours towards their degree completion in one of the engineering or engineering technology programs offered by CEET.

-UEET 101: Introduction to Engineering (1)
+- UEET 101: Introduction to Engineering (1)

-TECH 294: Technology and Cultural Relevance (3)
+- TECH 294: Technology and Cultural Relevance (3)

-MEE 270: Engineering Graphics (3)
+- MEE 270: Engineering Graphics (3)

-TECH 211: Computer Aided Design (3)
+- TECH 211: Computer-Aided Design (3)

-MEE 101: Energy and the Environment (3)
+- MEE 101: Energy and the Environment (3)

-- 80% of PLTW seniors say they'll study engineering, technology, or computer science in college.
-(Compared to 32% of students not in PLTW)
+- 80 percent of PLTW seniors say they'll study engineering, technology, or computer science in college (Compared to 32 percent of

-- PLTW students achieve significantly higher scores in reading, math, and science
+- PLTW students achieve significantly higher scores in reading,

 - 97 percent of PLTW students intend to pursue a four-year degree (Compared with 67 percent of students not in PLTW)